flaport/fdtd/readme.md

-# Under Construction
+# Simple 2D Python FDTD Solver

-## FDTD for electromagnetic fields introduction
+## FDTD for electromagnetic fields
 A quick explanation of the FDTD discretization and the maxwell equations to bring you up to speed.